-Lithium-Ion Batteries - some products use Lithium-Ion batteries - the requirements for marking and transportation are still developing.
-Please contact Vivax-Metrotech before shipping products containing Lithium-Ion batteries or Lithium-Ion battery packs on their own for any "special instructions."
+• Lithium-Ion Batteries - some products use Lithium-Ion batteries - the requirements for marking and transportation are still developing.
+Please contact Vivax-Metrotech before shipping products containing Lithium-Ion batteries or Lithium-Ion batteries or their own for any "special instructions."